codemargaret/bali_refactor/README.md

 ## Known Bugs
 * _Cart does not refresh after adding or deleting items._
-* _Can't hide product details after they are shown._

 ## Support and contact details
 _If you have questions, comments, or concerns, please contact [Margaret](codeberry1@gmail.com).
 Feel free to make a contribution to the code._